 - 3.03(1) An initial principal license may be issued to an applicant who: - 3.03(1)(a) holds an earned bachelor's or higher degree from an accepted institution of higher education; - 3.03(1)(b) has completed an approved principal preparation program at an accepted institution of higher education, including the required clinical experience as specified in 11.02 of these rules, an individualized alternative principal program as defined in sections 22-60.5-305.5 and 22-60.5-111(14), C.R.S., an alternative principal program created by a designated agency and approved by the State Board of Education pursuant to section 22-60.5-305.5(6)(a), C.R.S., or has evidence of partial completion of an approved principal preparation program in each of two or more accepted institutions of higher education.
-Upon a finding by the Department of completion of the equivalent of any one program by combining work completed at different programs, the requested license may be issued, assuming all requirements set forth in these rules have been met; - 3.03(1)(c) has provided an institutional recommendation from the principal preparation program, appropriate to the license sought and on the Department's program verification form, which at a minimum confirms: - 3.03(1)(c)(i) the date of satisfactory completion of an approved principal program and the associated grade levels; andverifies satisfactory completion of the approved program;
+Upon a finding by the Department of completion of the equivalent of any one program by combining work completed at different programs, the requested license may be issued, assuming all requirements set forth in these rules have been met;

-- 3.03(1)(c)(ii) specifies the area(s) of endorsement/ - 3.03(1)(c)(iii)3.03(1)(c)(ii) verifies successful completion of internship or practicum in a school setting or other appropriate setting in the endorsement/specialization area sought for licensure; and - 3.03(1)(c)(iv) 3.03(1)(c)(iii) certifies that the applicant has demonstrated thorough knowledge of the Principal Quality Standards specified in section 6.01 of these rules and has the competencies essential for educational service. - 3.03(1)(d) provides documented evidence of three or more years of full-time, successful experience working with students as a licensed or certificated professional in a public or nonpublic elementary or secondary school in this state or another state or has three or more years of experience working with students as a professional in a nonpublic school; - 3.03(1)(e) has submitted a complete application for an initial license as defined in section 2.04 of these rules; and - 3.03(1)(f) has demonstrated professional competencies as evidenced by a passing score on the
+- 3.03(1)(c) has provided an institutional recommendation from the principal preparation program, appropriate to the license sought and on the Department's program verification form, which at a minimum confirms: - 3.03(1)(c)(i) the date of satisfactory completion of an approved principal program and the associated grade levels; - 3.03(1)(c)(ii) successful completion of internship or practicum in a school setting; and - 3.03(1)(c)(iii) that the applicant has demonstrated thorough knowledge of the Principal Quality Standards specified in section 6.01 of these rules and has the competencies essential for educational service. - 3.03(1)(d) provides documented evidence of three or more years of full-time, successful experience working with students as a licensed or certificated professional in a public or nonpublic elementary or secondary school in this state or another state or has three or more years of experience working with students as a professional in a nonpublic school; - 3.03(1)(e) has submitted a complete application for an initial license as defined in section 2.04 of these rules; and - 3.03(1)(f) has demonstrated professional competencies as evidenced by a passing score on the State Board of Education-approved content test. - 3.03(2) An initial principal license must be valid in any school district, BOCES, nonpublic or charter school which provides, participates in or has been granted a waiver from providing an approved induction program for principals as described in section 9.00 of these rules. - 3.03(3) An initial principal license must be valid for occasional teaching, which must not constitute more than one-half of a typical teaching assignment.